sebadob/rauthy/README.md

 This is a non-exhaustive list of currently open TODO's

+- [ ] UI overhaul to make it "prettier" in certain places
 - [ ] Maybe get a nicer Rauthy Logo
 - [ ] experimental implementation of [dilithium](https://pq-crystals.org/dilithium/) singing algorithm to become quantum
   safe
-- [ ] maybe something like a `rauthy-migrate` project to make migrating an existing user's DB easier
-- [ ] UI overhaul to make it "prettier" in certain places

 ## Getting Started